 Jay licked his lips and knocked.
 Hearing no response, he opened the door and froze when he saw Virgil Blue’s silver mask staring back.
 The Virgil, in their hooded navy robes, sat cross-legged on top of a desk.
-Jay sat in their vacant wheelchair and stared at the mask for a while, unable to do anything else.
-He wanted to count his fingers, but found himself petrified.
+The only chair available was their vacant wheelchair; Jay sat there thoughtlessly, weakly transfixed staring at the mask, then realized he should have asked permission.
+He wanted to count his own fingers, but found himself petrified.
 His thoughts wandered the embossed, buggy eyes.
 Seeing them, and being seen by them, was a profound experience.
 It brought Jay right back to a childhood dream—a dream he somehow knew he would see again.

 Jay lacked the strength to take a proper photo.
 Without looking down, he willed himself to put his notepad on his thigh and prepare his pen.
 His wrist locked in writing-position.
 Unable to break eye-contact with the mask, he hoped his blind scribbles were legible later.